Qdoit/game-of-life-wasm/README.md

 in the root of the project

-To run the (more advanced, but buggy) WASM version, you have to first compile it, like this:
+To run the WASM version, you have to first compile it, like this:

     wasm-pack build